icons

 BAF advises against establishing any further regulations governing pet ownership in apartments.

-In conclusion, Interpretation of the prevailing laws does not just deal with pet owners and animal lovers but also provide for punishment to any persons obstructing or attempting to harm these pet/animals and/or their caretakers/guardians.
+In conclusion, the Interpretation of the prevailing laws concerns not only pet owners and animal lovers but also provides for the punishment of any individual who obstructs or attempts to harm these pets/animals and/or their caretakers/guardians.

 Some Relevant Sections of Housing Society Rules for Pets